jlangch/venice/doc/readme/json-lines.md

 #### Integers

-Venice integers are converted to longs on JSON write/read:
+JSON does distinguish between integer and long values hence Venice integers are converted always to longs on JSON write/read:

 ```clojure
 (do